photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Mostly the same installation instructions as for regular Linux servers apply.
     Commands may have to be prefixed with `sudo` when not running as root.

-    Ensure your device meets the [requirements](raspberry-pi.md) and has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured before you continue.
+    Please verify if your device meets the [system requirements](raspberry-pi.md#system-requirements) and has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured before you continue.
+Indexing [RAW images and high-resolution panoramas](troubleshooting/performance.md#memory) may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the [recommended minimum](index.md#system-requirements).

 === "ARMv7"